A2Amir/Word_analogy-using-embeddings/README.md

 <p align="center">

-In addition to the similarity we want specific direction in the embedding space to be meaningful, the same vector (green vector) that allows us to go from cat (pet animal) to wolf(wild animal) allows us also go from cat to tiger.
+In addition to the similarity we want specific direction in the embedding space to be meaningful, the same vector (green vector) that allows us to go from man to woman allows us also go from boy to girl.
 <p align="center">
 <img src="./img/3.JPG" alt=" direction in the embedding space" />
 <p align="center">